siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

     (venv) cd $SCPATH/../examples/heartbeat
     (venv) sc heartbeat.v heartbeat.sdc

-See the _`Quickstart <https://docs.siliconcompiler.com/en/latest/user_guide/quickstart.html>`_ section to get more details on what you're running.
+See the :ref:`Quickstart guide <quickstart guide>` section to get more details on what you're running.

 Layout Viewer
 -------------

 To view IC layout files (DEF, GDSII) we recommend installing the open source multi-platform 'klayout' viewer (available for Windows, Linux, and macOS).
-Installation instructions for klayout can be found `HERE <https://www.klayout.de/build.html>`_.
+Installation instructions for klayout can be found in the :ref:`tools directory <klayout>`.

 To test the klayout installation, run the 'sc-show' to display the 'heartbeat' layout: